fabiandev/mylt/README.md

 # mylt

-A simple wrapper to make it easier to use localtunnel with custom servers.
+A simple lt client helper to make it easier to use localtunnel with custom servers.

 ## Quick Start